lukmanr/CLVPipelines/clv_pipelines/README.md

 - `lightweight_components_base_image` - the full name of a container image used to run helper lightweight Python components
 - `local_search_path` - a (YAML encoded) list of local file system paths that the DSL compiler searches to find component specfications
 - `url_search_prefixes` - a (YAML encoded ) list of URL prefixes that the DSL compiler searches to find component specifications
-- `use_sa_secret` - If set to True the pipelines will be compiled to use KFP user service account to access external resources.
-Otherwise the pipelines will be compiled to use a default GCE service account of GKE nodes to access external resources.
+- `use_sa_secret` - If set to True the pipelines will be compiled to use the KFP user service account to access external resources.
+Otherwise the pipelines will be compiled to use the default GCE service account of GKE nodes to access external resources.

 To take effect, the `settings.yaml` file must be located in the directory from which the KFP `dsl-compiler` is invoked.

+### Modifying the workflow

+If a workflow implemented by a pipeline needs to be modified - for example, the expression used to decided whether and when to deploy a trained model needs to be fine tuned  - the pipeline's DSL can be re-coded.